allegroai/clearml-docs/docs/apps/clearml_session.md

 ```

 To shut down a remote session, which frees the `clearml-agent` and closes the CLI, enter "Shutdown".
 If a session
-is shutdown, there is no option to reconnect to it.
+is shut down, there is no option to reconnect to it.

 ### Connecting to an Existing Session
 If a `clearml-session` is running remotely, you can continue working on the session from any machine.